 Any stress can, and will, impact the protective coating of the fish.
-Low oxygen levels, temperature changes, and elevated toxins in the water will reduce the protective slime cover.
-Changes in water composition, such as pH or hardness changes are other possible contributing factors to slime coat damage.
+Low oxygen levels, temperature changes, and elevated toxins (e.g., chlorine, ammonia) in the water will reduce the protective slime coat.
+Changes in water composition, such as with salinity, pH or hardness are other possible contributing factors to slime coat damage.
 Parasites on the skin cause irritation that increases the production of slime by the fish, changing its appearance to have a white or bluish tint to the skin.

 Impact of Slime Coat Loss

-As previously explained, slime coat covers the entire fish and is much like the outer layer of human skin.
-If it is damaged, it is similar to a burn, cut, or scrape in a human.
-However, fish can’t put bandages on their slime coat to protect the opening.
+As previously explained, the slime coat covers the entire surface of the fish and is much like the outer layer of human skin.
+If it is damaged, it is similar to a burn or scrape in a human.
+However, fish can’t put bandages on their slime coat to protect the skin.
 That leaves the fish wide open to disease and parasites.

 Many fish diseases are caused by bacteria that are always present in the water.
-Normally these organisms can’t get into the fish, but when the slime coat is broken or stripped off, the bacteria can overwhelm the fish like enemy warriors pouring through a broken gate in a castle.
+Normally these organisms can’t get through the slime into the fish, but when the slime coat is broken or stripped off, the bacteria can overwhelm the fish like enemy warriors pouring through a broken gate in a castle.
 Soon the fish is overrun with bacteria that it cannot fight off.
 Likewise, many parasites are only able to get into the fish if the slime coat is first damaged.